 The stories of Chapter One have had success in several competitions: 'Fear’s Touch' was a winner of Mardibooks’ ‘Toast’, 'Bridge of Sighs' was third in the Student Wordsmith’s ‘You is For University’, and 'Nobody Important' was shortlisted in the Telegraph’s ‘A Story For Our Time’, run by Penguin Books and judged by John le Carré.
 The latter has also been optioned for adaptation by a short film director.
 Which is weird as I couldn’t even grow a beard when I wrote it.

-Readers of the book ask me a fair bit if they will ever see a Chapter Two.
+Some people still ask if we will ever see a Chapter Two.
 The answer to that is no, because logic would suggest that with that title, it could only ever sell as many copies as the first one.
 As for another collection of stories altogether?
 Well since Chapter One I've amassed a fair few which I believe are fit to print... so never say never.

 Radio drama does not get the respect it deserves.
-Particularly in an age of stressful commuting when our ears are free and receptive to arresting entertainment to wake us up just in time for work.
-I've made a couple of stabs at bringing contemporary stories to a traditional platform.
+Particularly in an age of stressful commuting, when our ears are crying out for arresting entertainment to wake us up in time for work.
+I've made a couple of stabs at bringing contemporary stories to a traditional platform:

 - Here For You, on Bailrigg FM.
 I wrote and directed this short student drama which was broadcast on my university radio station in May 2015, and won their annual award for 'best one-off show'.
 It was produced by Jamie Mills and is available to listen to here.

 Over the years I have done my fair share of journalism work.
-From interviewing my own personal rock god to spending a day as a stone age man for the Telegraph... from putting out a regular column in my local ‘OurTown’ magazine to winning the 2010 Portico Prize for a condemnation of the student fee increases...
-I’ve definitely been able to get my 'hack' on in a variety of situations.
+I've interviewed everyone from rock and roll legends at film premieres to notorious gangsters in basements.
+I've spent a day as a stone age man for the Telegraph, had a once-regular collumn in my local 'OurTown' magazine and I even won the 2010 Portico Prize for a condemnation of the student fee increases...
 Here’s a few pieces which were memorable enough for me to collate into a list, with links where available:

 - ‘This is what it's like to live as a Stone Age man’ – The Telegraph